 Presented in calendar year order and then alphabetically, with a restriction of one song per album project to conceive an imaginary 18 song compilation CD, The Electricity Club looks back at the impressive studio career of Mike Howlett…

 MARTHA & THE MUFFINS were six Canadian art students who confusingly had two members named Martha; Gane and Ladly.
 Combining the spirit of punk and North American styled new wave, ‘Echo Beach’ was a catchy slice of credible pop that featured sax, flute and organ alongside the more conventionally accepted guitars, bass and drums.
 Reaching No10 in the UK singles chart, it was Howlett’s first big hit and set him off on his successful production path.

 Available on the album ‘Metro Music’ via Virgin Records

 OMD Messages (1980)

-For its single release, OMD had decided to re-record ‘Messages’, one of the key tracks from their self-titled debut.
-Utilising a pulsing ‘Repeat’ function on a Korg Micro-Preset shaped by hand twisting the octave knob, Howlett harnessed a template of basic primary chord structures and one fingered melodies to produce a UK chart hit that reached No13.
-As well including Mal Holmes’ separately recorded drums for a cleaner snap, Howlett added several melodic bass guitar lines onto the coda to enhance the warm sound that was quite distinct from Gary Numan and John Foxx.
+For its single release, OMD re-recorded ‘Messages’ from their self-titled debut.
+Utilising a pulsing ‘Repeat’ function on a Korg Micro-Preset shaped by hand twisting the octave knob, Howlett harnessed a template of basic primary chord structures and one fingered melodies to produce a No13 UK chart hit.
+As well including Mal Holmes’ separately recorded drums for a cleaner snap, Howlett added several melodic bass guitar lines onto the coda to enhance the warm sound that was distinct from Messrs Numan and Foxx.